openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

 ###  Signature Packet (Tag 2)

-The SLH-DSA-SHAKE algorithms MUST be used only with v6 signatures, as defined in [I-D.ietf-openpgp-crypto-refresh] Section 5.2.3.
+The SLH-DSA-SHAKE algorithms MUST be used only with v6 signatures, as defined in [I-D.ietf-openpgp-crypto-refresh], Section 5.2.3.

 The algorithm-specific part of a signature packet for an SLH-DSA-SHAKE algorithm code point consists of: